CesarEnc/BasicReactNetCoreCrud/README.md

 ```
 Open BasicReactNetCoreCrud Solution

-Choose the Persons.Api proyect as the StartUp Project and Click Start
+Choose the Persons.Api project as the StartUp Project and Click Start

 ```